tsheng0315/Tableau/Data Visualization and Communication with Tableau/Exercises Week 3.md

 ## Dynamic Data Manipulation and Presentation in Tableau
-### Goal: Increase the number of tests customers complete.
+### Goal 1: Increase the number of tests customers complete.
 (data set: 'dognition_data_no_aggregation')

 Can't combine variables that are aggregated at/with different levels.